 MYRON H. PHELPS was one of the first Americans to meet ‘Abdu’l-Bahá.
 He was a wealthy New York lawyer, who had converted to Buddhism in India.
 Religion fascinated him, so when he heard that a new one had sprung up in Persia, and its leader lived in ‘Akká, Palestine, he made plans to visit him.
 After spending a month in ‘Akká, Phelps wrote the first book ever published in English about ‘Abdu’l-Bahá: Life and Teachings of Abbas Effendi.

 The year was 1902.
-‘Abdu’l-Bahá had been confined in ‘Akká, the desolate penal colony of the Ottoman Empire, for the past thirty-five years.
-The whole city was a prison, cut off by desert on one side and ocean on the other.
+‘Abdu’l-Bahá had been confined in ‘Akká, the desolate penal colony of the Ottoman Empire, for the past thirty-four years.
+The whole city was a prison, cut off by desert on one side and the sea on the other.
 Nothing grew within the city’s walls, and it smelled so foul that they used to say that any bird flying over ‘Akká would drop dead from the stench.
 The empire’s worst criminals fended for themselves in the hard streets, carrying on as best they could as peddlers, shopkeepers, laborers, beggars.
-Thanks to the mortality rate, the city’s governor never had to worry about population control.
+Thanks to economic breakdown and the mortality rate, the city’s governor never had to worry about population control.

 Now let’s get out of the way, and let Myron Phelps tell the rest of his story.